jotask/CS22510Assignment/README.md

 On a terminal use the follow command: `./Assignment` for run the program.

-The program have parameters that can be changed by passing arguments when runs.
+The program have parameters that can be changed by passing arguments when it runs.

 ## Arguments